-Healing generational trauma in Black families: a journey of empowerment
+Healing generational trauma in Black families: A journey of empowerment

 Hendrix Hammond